MarburgOpenForest/MOFknowledge/index.md

 ---
-title: "Welcome to the Marburg Open Forest knowledgebase web space"
+title: "The Marburg Open Forest knowledgebase web space"
 open-graph:
   description: "Most of the time, data matters more than the model.
 But what is reality without model?"
   image: /images/wieseBauwagen.png